 3. Be Realistic about What and Whom You Have to Work with

 The season requires a frank assessment of our resources.
 We know many of our musicians will be absent.
 So, plan on it!
 I find that a variety of instrumental and choral music on Christmas Eve will more than make up for the reduced number of singers in the choir.
 Even if you can’t manage SAB/SATB, utilize something two-part that is supplemented by your instrumentalists.

 Consider the Christmas hymn “See amid the Winter’s Snow” (LSB 373).
 Try having an instrumentalist play the melody unaccompanied as the introduction, followed by various soloists or choir sections singing each verse, all to a quiet accompaniment.
 Then everyone can join on the refrain.
 It turns into an easy and festive anthem or even a concertato, depending on whether you would like the congregation to join.
 Or, utilize handbells or handchimes to proclaim the hymns.
 I like to use a descending D major scale on “Joy to the World” (LSB 387) to approximate a bell peal.
 You only need four players, with one bell in each hand, and they needn’t actually be “official” bell players.
 They just need to be able to keep a steady tempo.

 If you keep the music simple in the right places and plan ahead to give musicians time to do their best, you can plan for “layers” of simplicity on Christmas to create a musically rich liturgical experience and better evoke the joy of Christ’s birth.
 Thus you can keep your eyes focused on Christ, having been edified in such a way that you can now make it to Epiphany!

-Save time on your music shopping this fall!
-For each piece, you’ll find the musical forces, a description, and a recording so you can browse the entire collection in one place.
+View our Advent and Christmas Music Collection.
+For each piece, you’ll find a description and recording so you can browse the entire collection in one place.